-JEFFERSON, Maine – Rob Macks uses his artistic background and eye for detail to build high-end wooden-strip vessels at his Laughing Loon Custom Canoes and Kayaks workshop on Route 126.
+JEFFERSON, Maine – Rob Macks, of Jefferson, uses his artistic background and eye for beauty and detail to build high-end wooden-strip vessels at his Laughing Loon Custom Canoes and Kayaks workshop on Route 126.

 “There is no greater motivation to perfect a design than to stake one’s life upon it,” Macks said.
 “The Inuit and Aleut staked their lives on their boats every day.
 They acquired great knowledge of the sea through a lifetime of experience and generation after generation of that experience infused their kayak designs, which evolved to perfection.”